filipelsilva/dotfiles/README.md

 ### zshrc

-The objective of this config was to make it portable (at the very least, the basic functions), therefore it has multiple guards that only define some aliases and options if the package exists, e.g. `fzf` (even though you should have it installed, it is **really** awesome).
+The objective of this config was to make it portable (at the very least, the basic functionality), therefore it has multiple guards that only define some aliases and options if the package exists, e.g. `fzf` (even though you should have it installed, it is **really** awesome).